aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Ask your mom instead of a cookie.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Sun Aug  3 05:18:56 2025
+Last update: Mon Aug  4 05:29:25 2025

 ### Let's play! 🎮